 Lay the last 4 or 5 sheets on top of the other buttered phyllo layers.
-The last 4 or 5 sheets do NOT get a coating of butter.
+The last 4 or 5 sheets do NOT get another coating of butter.
 Yet

-After adding the last 4 or 5 sheets of non-buttered phyllo dough it’s time to cut the baklava into serving pieces.
+After adding the last 4 or 5 sheets of non-buttered phyllo dough then it’s time to cut the baklava into serving sizes/individual pieces

 There are a few options with the way you decided to cut the baklava.

-- Second is making a crosscut starting from corner to corner, then making additional slices running parallel to the first cut.
-Then running cross cuts again the first cuts perpendicular.
+- The second is making a crosscut starting from corner to corner, then making additional slices running parallel to the first cut.
+Then running cross-cuts again the first cuts perpendicular.
 Crosshatch pattern.